Seasoning a cast iron pan with olive oil is not much safe & effective. The coating will no longer last for a long time.

 Animal fats like fish oil are good for diet; but, don’t use it for seasoning.

-advice for you to protect the seasoning coating on cast iron
+advice: to protect the seasoning coating

 - Never put hot cast iron skillet under cold water or rinsed them under the nor temperature flowing water.
 Due to uneven shrinking of iron, you may face cracks on the pan.
 Additionally, it also hurts the seasoning coating.